andreicontor/SNAKE/README.md

 # SNAKE
-A mini video game in Python
+The game Snake using Python (Pygame).

+I was inspired by MikhailLenko's youtube channel.